UT Austin Radio Frequency Interference (RFI) Modeling and

 (for

-pammod and rcosine functions)
+and rcosine

 - Signal Processing Toolbox